 - By default, Aurora Store accesses the Google app catalog anonymously.

-- If you want to install paid apps, or if anonymous mode is not working, you can additionally enter your Google account crendentials in the Aurora Store settings (paid apps don’t always work).
+- If you want to install paid apps, or if anonymous mode is not working, you can additionally enter your Google account credentials in the Aurora Store settings (paid apps don’t always work).

 In Aurora Store, you can also check app descriptions, screenshots, updates, reviews, trackers, and permissions.
 For example, you can look up Tiktok and see that it requires 41 permissions!
 Accuweather requires 18 permissions and has 8 known trackers while the FOSS Breezy weather app thru F-droid/Droid-ify only needs 1 permission and ZERO trackers.
 So be careful what you are downloading.